ADD CONDITION

 Overdosage

-In the event of an overdosage, immediate medical assistance is crucial.
-If the substance is ingested, healthcare professionals should advise patients or caregivers to seek medical help or contact a Poison Control Center without delay.
+In the event of an overdosage, it is imperative to seek immediate medical assistance.
+If the substance is ingested, healthcare professionals should be contacted without delay.
+The recommended action is to call a Poison Control Center at 1-800-222-1222 for expert guidance.

 Nonclinical Toxicology